-Vitamin D and Inflammation: How It Can Affect Your Health
+Doctors Blog: Vitamin D and Inflammation: How It Can Affect Your Health

-Vitamin D and Inflammation: How It Can Affect Your Health
+Vitamin D and Inflammation: How It Can Affect Your Health by COEM in Charleston SC

 Vitamin D, in addition to its important role in calcium homeostasis, has recently been discovered to play a role in immune and inflammation system modulation.
-According to research, Vitamin D deficiency may have a negative influence on immunological function, cardiovascular health, and cancer risk.

 Inflammation is a defense mechanism used by your body’s white blood cells and the substances they produce to keep you safe from outside intruders like germs and viruses.
 In cases when there are no invaders to fight, some disorders, such as arthritis trigger your body’s defensive system.
 These conditions cause your immune system to consider your regular tissues as infected, causing damage.

 Vitamin D, in addition to its important role in calcium homeostasis, has recently been discovered to play a role in immune and inflammation system modulation by regulating the production of inflammatory cytokines and inhibiting the proliferation of pro-inflammatory cells, both of which are important in the pathogenesis of inflammatory diseases.
-Several studies have linked low vitamin D levels to an increased risk of acute infections and a poor outcome.
+Several studies have linked low vitamin D levels to an increased risk of acute infections and poor outcomes.

 Symptoms of Vitamin D Deficiency